cosmos/gravity-bridge/design/overview.md

 * `Validator Set` - The set of validators on the Cosmos SDK chain, along with their respective voting power.
 These are ed25519 public keys used to sign tendermint blocks.
 * `Orchestrator Set` - The validator set mapped over to Cosmos SDK Orchestrator keys.
 This is used on the Cosmos SDK chain to authorize messages from Ethereum.
 Note that we can use the current validator set, but we use Orchestrator keys (not tendermint consensus keys)
 * `MultiSig Set` - The set of Ethereum keys along with respective voting power.
 This is based on the validator set and mapped over the registered keys.
 However, as this is a different chain, this is mirrored with a delay.
+* `Peggy Bridge Tx pool` - Is a transaction pool that exists in the chain store of Cosmos -> Ethereum transactions waiting to be placed into a transaction batch
+* `Transaction batch` - A transaction batch is a set of Ethereum transactions to be sent from the Peggy Ethereum contract at the same time.
+This helps reduce the costs of submitting a batch.
+Batches have a maximum size (currently around 100 transactions) and are only involved in the Cosmos -> Ethereum flow
+* `Peggy Bridge Batch pool` - Is a transaction pool like strucutre that exists in the chains to store, seperate from the `Peggy Bridge Tx pool` it stores transactions that have been placed in batches that are in the process of being signed or being submitted by the `Orchestrator Set`
+* `EthBlockDelay` - Is a agreed upon number of Ethereum blocks all oracle attestations are delayed by.
+No `Orchestrator` will attest to have seen an event occur on Ethereum until this number of blocks has elapsed as denoted by their trusted Ethereum full node.
+This should prevent short forks form causing disagreements on the Cosmos side.
+The current value being consdiered is 50 blocks.

 The *Operator* is the key unit of trust here.
 Each operator is responsible for maintaining 3 secure processes: